 The trek can be customized to suit your preferences and fitness level.
 Some trekkers prefer to take a longer route that includes detours and side trips, while others may choose to complete the trek in a shorter time.
 It’s always best to plan and prepare accordingly, considering factors such as weather conditions, altitude sickness, and physical fitness.

-What is the highest point of the Mardi Himal Trek?
+Highest point of the Mardi Himal Trek:

 The highest point of the Mardi Himal Trek is Mardi Himal Base Camp, which sits at an altitude of approximately 4,500 meters (14,764 feet) above sea level.
 From this point, trekkers can enjoy panoramic views of the surrounding mountain peaks, including Annapurna South, Hiunchuli, Machhapuchhre (Fishtail), and Mardi Himal itself.